 Jacqueline is a Southern California native who is passionate about helping people and giving back.
-With over 5 years’ experience in the substance abuse and mental health field, holding positions in clinical, outreach, and operations, she truly understands what it takes for someone to create a healthy state of mind and lifestyle.
+With over 7 years experience in the substance use and mental health field, holding positions in clinical, outreach, and operations, she truly understands what it takes for someone to create a healthy state of mind and lifestyle.
 Jacqueline completed her drug and alcohol counseling course in 2016.
-She values creating the best care for clients to have a fulfilled and balanced life, including finding healthy hobbies, financial management, and establishing and executing goals.
-She has background in mixed martial arts, leadership development training, and enjoys pushing herself in all aspects of life to become better every day.
-Jacqueline knows how vital it is for alumni to have a strong support network after they leave treatment.
-She is excited to leave a footprint in a safe and lively atmosphere for the Akua alumni to stay connected.
+She values creating the best care for clients to help establish self improvement in the four directions: emotionally, mentally, physically, and spiritually.
+Her passion also extends to her outreach work with the Indigenous Culture Program at Akua.
+Jax resonates with how working through inter-generational trauma and connecting to heritage and cultural identity leads to healing and restoration.
+She is excited to leave a footprint in Akua and help give clients the tools to a new purpose in life.

 Camille graduated from Western Carolina University with a bachelor’s degree in business and is currently enrolled in the Alcohol and Other Drugs Studies program in pursuit of the CADC II certification.
 Camille has been working in the drug and alcohol recovery field since 2016 and her passion for helping others through the addiction cycle is undeniable.
 Camille’s ability to connect to a diverse group of people, while aiding in the transition period, promotes Akua’s family culture.
 Through her case management experience, Camille has been able to develop close relationships with numerous other facilities in the San Diego area.
 Her vast resources aid our clients for ongoing support post treatment in hopes of lessening relapse potential.
 Camille’s vision is to provide encouragement, unity, and greater integration throughout the entire continuum of care.
 Camille is very excited to lead the Alumni program for the San Diego facility.